sebsauvage/Shaarli/doc/Home.md

  * [Example patch: add a new "via" field for links](Example-patch---add-new-via-field-for-links)
  * [Copy a Shaarli installation over SSH SCP, serve it locally with php cli](Copy-a-Shaarli-installation-over-SSH-SCP,-serve-it-locally-with-php-cli)
- * To display the array representing the data saved in datastore.php, use the following snippet
+ * To display the array representing the data saved in datastore.php, use the following snippet (TODO where is it gone?)

 ### Changing timestamp for a link
  * Look for `<input type="hidden" name="lf_linkdate" value="{$link.linkdate}">` in `tpl/editlink.tpl` (line 14)